-When you find yourself with some rhubarb, treat yourself with this Rhubarb Coffee Cake.
-The rhubarb softens up as it bakes and is so delicious to bite into!
+I love baking with rhubarb during rhubarb season!
 This cake is tender, sweet, a little bit tangy, crunchy, and just so delicious.

-- Brown Sugar Pistachio Crumble: The crumble is simple to mix up and gets tossed onto the cake just before baking.
+- Brown sugar crumble: This crumble makes the perfect sweet, crunchy topping.
 Chopped pistachios take the place of some of the flour and cinnamon and lime zest flavor the crumble.

 INGREDIENTS FOR RHUBARB COFFEE CAKE